ngntrgduc/movies-manager/README.md

 - `romcom` = `romance` + `comedy`
 - For privacy reasons, this repo only includes a small sample of my original dataset, stored in `data/data.csv`.
 - Remember to refresh all tables to get the latest data in the Power BI report (`dashboard.pbix`).
-- Click is bad at handling clickable links, so it recommended to view notes in Streamlit web version instead of CLI.
+- Click is bad at handling clickable links, so it is recommended to view notes in Streamlit web version instead of CLI.

 ## Recent updates
 - `v0.1.2` - Improved CLI